kelley-sharp/website-blog/blog-posts/on-building-this-blog.md

 ### React 18 is awesome!

-Among the newest React features, components are now server components by default.
+Amoung the newest React features, components are now Server Components by default.
 We have to use the "use client" directive at the top of our component when we want to use a Context.
 I learned this when I implemented `next-themes` for light/dark theme control, which relies on using a Context behind the scenes.
-With React server components, bundle size does not necessarily grow with app size anymore (less javascript is sent to the client), like it does with traditional React client components, which is one of the reasons why this change is great for performance.
+With React Server Components, bundle size does not necessarily grow with app size anymore.
+Less JavaScript is sent to the client than with traditional React Client Components, which is one of the reasons why this change is great for performance.

-### Some things about Next.js's new App directory architecture
+### Some things about Next.js's new App Directory Architecture

 The Next.js App Router, that released shortly after Next.js 13 came out, takes advantage of these new React features.
+This is my first experience using the App Router and I'm excited about all the advanced patterns and special files that can be utilized for things like loading and error UIs in nested routes, but apart from playing with the not-found file feature, at the time I'm writing this I've focused on learning the following concepts.

+#### File Structure

+I'm familiar with the preceeding Pages Router so I found it helpful to create a visual comparison of the file structures between the two.

 #### Caching Per Request